JamesSkemp/words/content/post/log-parser-queries-to-find-400-and-500-http-status-codes.md

 +++
-title = "Log Parser queries to find 400 and 500 http status codes" summary = "Queries that can be used in Log Parser to find 400 and 500 status codes in IIS log files." draft = false comments = true date = "2007-09-09T18:30:00-05:00"
+title = "Log Parser queries to find 400 and 500 http status codes" description = "Queries that can be used in Log Parser to find 400 and 500 status codes in IIS log files." draft = false comments = true date = "2007-09-09T18:30:00-05:00"